Sub-Architecture Ensemble Pruning in Neural Architecture Search: Problem Statement

-While AdaNet attempts to train multiple weak sub-architectures with less computation cost to comprise powerful neural architectures inspired by ensemble methods \citep{cortes2017adanet}, the crucial characteristic of diversity brings opportunities to achieve sub-ensemble architectures in a smaller size using diverse sub-architectures yet still with the comparable performance to an original ensemble architecture generated by AdaNet.
-Based on the terminologies mentioned above, we formally define the NAS ensemble pruning problem.
+While AdaNet attempts to train multiple weak sub-architectures with lower computational costs to comprise powerful neural architectures inspired by ensemble methods \citep{cortes2017adanet}, the crucial characteristic of diversity brings opportunities to achieve sub-ensemble architectures at a smaller size with diverse sub-architectures, yet still with the comparable performance to an original ensemble architecture generated by AdaNet.
+Based on the above notions, we formally define the NAS ensemble pruning problem.